 Buy Fresh and Store Properly

-- Never store coffee in the refrigerator where moisture can accumulate
+Do not store coffee in the refrigerator, where condensation can become a problem.

 Frequently Asked Questions